marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 <img class="center" src="{{ "/assets/images/pic08.png" | absolute_url }}" alt="Markdown Monster icon" width = "200" height = "150" />

 <p>
-Living in a time and age where every piece of our data is stored and analysed, the consumer advocacy group wonders what information retailers can gather and infer about consumers.
-To answer their question, detective Duck only gets information about a two year shopping spree of a group of 2500 clients of an unknown shopping center in the US.
-Based on this data, he seeks to identify possible links, if they exist, between demographic information (e.g. marital status, income, number of children, etc) and  purchase patterns.
-In other words, he would like to see how "easy" and how precise it is for retailers to infer a specific customer profile based on what their shopping habits as this could lead to easy targeted marketing.
-Luckily, detective Duck has followed the autumn 2019 Applied Data Analysis at the EPFL and counts on applying his newly aquired knowledge to this case.
+Living in a time and age where every piece of our data is stored and analysed, the consumer advocacy group wondered what information retailers can gather and infer about consumers.
+Nevertheless, to answer their question, the group could only provide Detective Duck with information about a two year shopping spree of 2500 clients of an unknown shopping center based in the US.
+Based on this data, Duck was tasked with identifying possible links, if they exist, between demographic information (e.g. marital status, income, number of children, etc) and purchase patterns.
+In other words, he needed to find ou how easy it is for retailers to infer a specific customer profile based on their shopping habits.
+This was crucial to the consumer advocacy group as precise customer profiles lead to targeted marketing and loss of privacy.
+Luckily, Detective Duck followed the autumn 2019 Applied Data Analysis course at the EPFL and applied his newly aquired knowledge with diligence to this case.

 </p>

 <br/>